JustAn0therDev/mail_handler/README.md

 You can run it by typing the following in your terminal of choice:

-`/path_you_chose/repos/mail_handler/mail_handler.py path_you_chose/config_files/configs.txt`
+`/path_you_chose/mail_handler/mail_handler.py path_you_chose/configs.txt`

 The only argument when calling the application via command line should be the path to your configuration file of choice.
-If the configuration file or its file path is not specified, the application will warn you and stop its execution.
+If the configuration file/file path is not specified, the application will warn you and stop its execution.

-You can also map the `mail_handler.py` path to your PATH environment:
+You can also map the `mail_handler.py` path to your PATH environment, such as a `mail_handler` command:

-`mail_handler path_you_chose/config_files/configs.txt`
+`mail_handler path_you_chose/configs.txt`

+## Virtual Environments

+If for some reason your Python version is not letting the application run smoothly, you can always create a virtual environment and use a custom Python interpreter for it.
+You can find more about virtual environments in Python [here](https://docs.python.org/3/tutorial/venv.html).

+Your virtual Python environment can be configured in many ways, such as natively with `venv` or using a package like `virtualenv` (can be installed with `pip install virtualenv`, for example).

 ## Configuration

 `mail_handler` uses a configuration file to "act" based on it.
 Your configuration file can be a simple `.txt` file with a few lines in it, consisting of a few `key=value` pairs.

-Think of this configuration file as a set of **instructions and values** that will tell `mail_handler` what to do with those provided values.
+Think of this configuration file as a set of **instructions and values** that will tell `mail_handler` what to do with that same information.

 Keep in mind that the keys **must be written exactly as shown in the examples**, they don't have to be in an specific order and there can be **only one key-value pair per line**, if not **the last value will overwrite the previous one**, e.g.: